 Concerning the effects of climate change to future wildfire severity, some researchers and fire managers suggest that weather conditions have become more important than fuels in driving fire behavior.
 Steel et al. (2015) examined the relationship between fuels and fire behavior by examining how fire suppression has affected fire severity in different forest ecosystems in California.
 The authors tested the hypothesis that fire behavior is limited by fuel availability in some California forests where climatic conditions during the fire season are nearly always conducive to burning and the primary limiting factor for fire ignition and spread is the presence of sufficient fuel.
 In fuel-limited ecosystems, fire suppression results in increased fuels, leading to an increase in fire severity.
 The authors used time since last fire and fire return interval a surrogate for fuels accumulation resulting from fire suppression.
 They found that both are strongly positively related to fire severity in yellow pine and mixed conifer forests, and to a lesser extent in mixed evergreen and bigcone Douglas-fir forests, demonstrating that fire severity in these forest types is still driven by fuels.
-On the other hand, they found that time since last fire and fire return interval by fuels of fir and redwood forest types and the Klamath Mountains bioregion where fire may be more limited by factors other than fuel loads, such as climatic conditions or ignition rates.
+On the other hand, they found that time since last fire and fire return interval were not related to fire severity in red fir and redwood forest types and the Klamath Mountains bioregion where fire may be more limited by factors other than fuel loads, such as climatic conditions or ignition rates.

 This research shows that in yellow pine, mixed conifer, and mixed evergreen forest types there is a strong correlation between fuel accumulation and wildfire severity (fuel limited), and less so in the bigcone Douglas-fir forest type.
-It also shows that climate is the main driver of fire severity in red fir and redwood forest types and the Klamath Mountains bioregion.
+It also shows that climate is the main driver of fire severity in red fir and redwood a) Would the project create a significant hazard to routine transport, use, or disposal of hazardous the public or the environment through the forest types and the Klamath Mountains bioregion.
 In both fuel-limited and climate-limited project areas, removing and reducing fuels would reduce wildfire severity and reduce some greenhouse gas emissions.